reflectoring/reflectoring.github.io/content/blog/2024/2024-04-24-spring-cloud-sns-sqs-pubsub.md

         region: ${AWS_SNS_REGION}
 ```

-**Spring Cloud AWS will automatically create the necessary configuration beans** based on these properties, allowing us to interact with the SNS service in our application.
+**Spring Cloud AWS will automatically create the necessary configuration beans** based on the above defined properties, allowing us to interact with the SNS service in our application.

 ### Configuring SNS Topic ARN